huntdatacenter/docs/docs/do-science/transfers/internal-kista.md

 :::

-LFTP method works in similar fasion, except it offers you more reliable transfer in case you are transferring a lot of data over long period of time using **mirror** option, f.e it will allow you to continue upload even if connection is broken.
+LFTP method works in similar fashion, except it offers you more reliable transfer in case you are transferring a lot of data over long period of time using **mirror** option, f.e it will allow you to continue upload even if connection is broken.

 ::: expander "LFTP" id="1-lftp"